-Mission: The Center on Civility & Democratic Engagement focuses on preparing current and future leaders to successfully engage people of diverse backgrounds and viewpoints in the resolution of public policy issues.
+Mission: The Center on Civility & Democratic Engagement focuses on preparing current and future leaders to successfully engage people of diverse perspectives in finding solutions for pressing public policy issues.

 Founded by the Class of '68 and led by Dan Lindheim, faculty director, Larry A. Rosenthal, program director, and Robert B. Reich, senior fellow, the Center supports program strategies, activities and events on the UC Berkeley campus and beyond, including:

 Research into understanding the factors that enable productive problem solving including issues of conflict, civility, and democratic engagement.

 Teaching based on research that equips students with skills in collaborative leadership and consensus-building.

 Fellowships and Internships for Goldman School graduate students’ public policy projects and for undergraduate UC Washington Center students to prepare leaders to implement effective public policy solutions.